ryan-roemer/backbone-testing/README.md

 All frontend libraries used in this repository for the sample apps and chapter examples are provided in the "vendor" directory.

+Note that this repository has been updated since the publication of "Backbone.js Testing" on July 12, 2013.
+The samples that correspond directly to those shipped with the book are available at the git tag `published-1.0`.
+To checkout the published version in this repository, type:

+    $ git checkout tags/published-1.0

+The enumerated versions of all third party libraries are indicated by the most current version in the repository with the published version optionally provided in parenthesis when different.

 The core Backbone.js components used are:

 * **[jQuery][jquery]**: `2.0.2`